Are you planning to go hiking in Canyonlands National Park? Here are our picks for the best trails in Island in the Sky, Needles, and Maze districts!

 Looking for the best views for the least amount of effort?

-Shafer Canyon Overlook is home to an extremely short and easy 0.2-mile (roundtrip) viewpoint trail to one of the most beautiful overlooks in all of Canyonlands National Park.
+Shafer Canyon Overlook is home to a short and easy 0.2-mile (roundtrip) viewpoint trail to one of the most beautiful overlooks in all of Canyonlands National Park.

 The path starts at the parking lot and continues a short way down to an absolutely stunning view.